mudasobwa/mudasobwa.github.io/_posts/2018-05-29-these-weird-accents.md

 As the computer science was spreading throughout the world, people from different countries were looking for opportunities to use their own native languages.
-Asian peoples, using the hieroglyphic writing, were forced to invent a brand new way to represent their characters; europeans tried to be content with half measures, still saving a space on hard drives and, more significant, a traffic over the coaxial cables the network was build with back then.
+Asian peoples, using the hieroglyphic writing, were forced to invent a brand new way to represent their characters; Europeans tried to be content with half measures, still saving a space on hard drives and, more significant, a traffic over the coaxial cables the network was built with back then.

 Umlauts in German, `Æ`, `Ø` and	`Å` in Dano-Norwegian, `Ñ` in Spanish and `Ç` in Catalan, all these symbols were squeezed and crammed into one byte that was